Asynchronous: It’s when two objects or events don’t happen at the same time.

 With more focus time, quality also increases.
 And when people have more control over their schedule, they improve their work-life balance, which can lead to lower levels of stress.

-When you use async tools that make access to data much more transparent, silos start to disappear, work moves forward faster, and everyone feels in the loop.
+When you use async tools that make access to data much more transparent, silos start to disappear, a reliable asynchronous workflow appears, and everyone feels in the loop.
 You can start to see how many meetings you're having, who you're meeting with, what main projects you've worked on, how you're feeling over time all in one place you start to get valuable insights into how well a team is operating.

-With the shift to more remote and hybrid teams, there are now more collaboration tools and project management tools for async communication than ever before.
-Team leaders are even adopting asynchronous meetings — which can be more inclusive for remote teams and free up valuable time to get more done.
+Team leaders are even adopting asynchronous meetings for internal communication — which can be more inclusive for remote teams and free up valuable time to get more done.